Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

 Let $p,q\in M$.
 The \emph{causal relation} $\leq$ on $M$ is defined by setting $p \leq q$ if there exists a future-directed causal curve from $p$ to $q$.
 We write $|v|= \sqrt{-g(v,v)}$ for a causal tangent vector $v$.
 The \emph{Lorentzian distance} $d(p,q)$ is defined as the supremum of the Lorentzian lengths $\int | \dot \gamma(t)| \,\mathrm dt$ over all causal curves from $p$ to $q$, if $p\leq q$, and as $d(p,q)=0$ otherwise.
 The \emph{timelike relation} $p \ll q$ denotes $d(p,q) > 0$.

-Before we continue to discuss the causal structure and the Lorentzian geometry of $(M,g)$ at the end of Subsection \ref{sub:ms_spaces}, we first describe an axiomatization in the synthetic spirit of \cite{KS18,BM23,MS25} to provide a more general framework.
+Before we continue to discuss the causal structure and the Lorentzian geometry of $(M,g)$ at the end of Subsection~\ref{sub:ms_spaces}, we first describe an axiomatization in the synthetic spirit of \cite{KS18,BM26,MS26} to provide a more general framework.
 Early works in this direction are due to Busemann \cite{Bu67} and to Kronheimer--Penrose \cite{KP67}.
-From Subsection \ref{sub:BMS_spaces} on, which can be skipped on first reading, we discuss recent, more specific synthetic approaches and explain how they fit into the framework of Subsection~\ref{sub:ms_spaces}, focusing on those parts of the theory that are relevant for our work.
+From Subsection~\ref{sub:BMS_spaces} on, which can be skipped on first reading, we embed and compare the approaches from \cite{KS18,BM26,MS26} in the framework of Subsection~\ref{sub:ms_spaces}, focusing on those parts of the theory that are relevant for our work.